 Muhammad Yunus believes that the problem with capitalism is that it operates on a narrow interpretation of human nature.
 It leaves out of the equation some of the most meaningful experiences of our lives.
 It leaves the selfless nature of humanity to the charitable sector.
 But this selfish, profit-driven model has proven to be unsustainable.

-In 2010, with an estimated 3.3 billion people on the planet, Oxfam reported that more than half the world’s wealth was held in the hands of 388 people.
+In 2010, with an estimated 3.3 billion people on the planet, Oxfam reported that 388 people had more wealth than the bottom half of the population.

-By 2017, how many of the richest people hold in their hands over 50% of the world’s wealth?
+By 2017, how many of the richest people hold in their hands more wealth than 3.6 billion people?

 That is unsustainable.
 So we need to do something different.
 Yunus thinks the answer lies in social enterprises and he believes that we are all capable of entrepreneurship.